 Pursuant to the PRC Corporate Income Tax Law, a 10% withholding tax is levied on dividends declared to foreign investors from the foreign investment enterprise established in Mainland China.
 The requirement is effective from 1 January 2008 and applies to earning after 31 December 2007.
 A lower withholding tax rate may be applied if there is a tax treaty between Mainland China and the jurisdiction of the foreign investors.
 For the Group, the applicable rate is 5% or 10%.
 The Group is therefore liable for withholding taxes on dividends distributed by those subsidiaries established in Mainland China in respect of earning generated from 1 January 2008.
-At 31 December 2013, a deferred tax of HK\$1,684,000 (2012: HK\$6,419,000) has been recognised for withholding taxes that would be payable on the unremitted earnings that are subject to withholding taxes of the Group's subsidiaries established in Mainland China.
+At 31 December 2014, deferred tax liabilities of HK\$8,172,000 (2013: HK\$8,103,000) has been recognised for withholding taxes that would be payable on the unremitted earnings that are subject to withholding taxes of the Group's subsidiaries established in Mainland China.